devtee/batch-win-installer/README.md

 # Batch-Win-Installer

-Batch Win Installer is a tool to
+From a defined list of software, Batch Win Installer can:
-* automatically install software on 64 bit Windows 10/11 x64 machine without prompts
+* automatically install software on 64 bit Windows 10/11 x64 machine silently without prompts
 * check what software is installed and offer to install and/or upgrade software
 * if online, scan program's websites directly to determine the latest version of the software available